-Which are Pinterest’s most popular categories?
-And which categories should you choose for your Boards?
+So, which are Pinterest’s most popular categories?
 Let’s start with a look at all the options.

 What Pinterest Categories Are Available?